Howden Clough railway station

-Howden Clough railway station served the town of Howden Clough, West Riding of Yorkshire, England, from 1866 to 1952 on the Batley to Adwalton Junction Line.
+Howden Clough railway station served Howden Clough, an area to the east of Birstall in the West Riding of Yorkshire, England, from 1866 to 1952 on the Batley to Adwalton Junction Line.

 History

 The station was opened on 1 November 1866 by the Great Northern Railway.
 It was known as Howden Clough for Birstall in the LNER timetable in 1933, in the handbook of stations in 1938 and in Bradshaw until the station's closure.
 It closed on 1 December 1952.
 The nearby viaduct was demolished in 1972.